carlosdamazio/carlosdamazio.github.io/_posts/2018-07-25-[EN]-An overview of-Python data model.md

 >Luciano Ramalho - "Fluent Python" (2015)

-As quoted above, when we call len(something) instead of something.length() is pratically the secret of what we might call "pythonic".
-Objects that can behave accordingly with the true behaviour of Python as types can get to.
+As quoted above, when we call len(something) instead of something.length() is practically the secret of what we might call "pythonic".
+Objects that can behave accordingly with the true behavior of Python as types can get to.
 You probably realized it when we create classes, we often use a "constructor" (AKA __init__), you knew that if you initialize a class with parameters as set into this method, you'd create a class with those parameters.

-These "dunder methods" implements behaviours, behaviours that can interact with the core language itself.
+These "dunder methods" implements behaviors, behaviors that can interact with the core language itself.
  __init__, when called upon a class instantiation, customizes an instance __with__ the set of parameters (see __new__ method for creating a cls instance).
 Dunder methods are the core of Python Data Model, which we can see it as an API for objects to